DEEP SEA FISHING FOR CT, MA, NY, RI

 Charter Fishing experience.
 This includes half, full, and extended day trips as well as a sunset trip and an October Bass Trip.
 Inshore fishing aboard the Osprey refers to the waters of Long Island and Fishers Island Sounds.
 Fish most prevalent in these waters are Striped Bass, Bluefish, Fluke, (Summer Flounder), Black Fish and Porgie, in season.
 Inshore fishing is a fun experience for both the beginner and the experienced fisherman, as our first mate is there to instruct and assist if needed.
 This type of fishing provides the most consistent action while still having the possibility of landing trophy fish.

 A thoughtful and unique way to say goodbye, the Osprey offers Burials at Sea.
 We offer an affordable, private and dignified scattering of ashes and memorial service of up to two hours.
 The sea offers a tranquil and poignant resting place for a loved one, especially for those who loved the ocean in life.
 Whenever you look upon the water, you can remember your dearly departed knowing they are adrift in the current.

 Watch a video of Osprey Fishing Charters:

-Send us your questions or get started booking your Connecticut, Rhode Island, New York or Massachusetts Charter trip!
-Phone calls are preferred call Capt.
-Jay directly at (860) 227-6922.
+Send us your questions or get started booking your Connecticut, Rhode Island, New York or Massachusetts Fishing Charter trip!
+Phone calls are preferred as it is easier for Captain Jay to talk while sailing.
+Call the Captain directly at (860) 227-6922.